PanaphobicSol/OnlineMerkaria/content/Player Resources/The World/Solar System/Seasons, Sects, and Suns.md

 The sun of Autumn.
 #### September -  Assembly (L)
 Also known as: Congregation/Reunion.
 A month spent coming home from your fields and travels, ready to enjoy the comforts of your labors.
-Gods aligned with this season include: Vulcan, Lakshmi
+Gods aligned with this season include: Vulcan, Lakshmi, Maradin, Gond, Kuyutha, Cyrrollalee, Hestia, Boldrei, Caoimhin, Yondalla, Garrakg
 #### October - Reaping (C)
 Also known as: Harvest/Winmonath.
 Gods aligned with this season include: Bacchus
 #### November - Remembrance (N)
 Also known as: Testimony.
 The last month of the year with which you can enjoy the gifts of the gods.
 Mortals take this time took back fondly on the year and its divine blessings, showing their respect for all the gods have given them before spending the next season preparing for their absence.
-Gods aligned with this season include: Jupiter
+Gods aligned with this season include: Jupiter, Nignadora
 ## Slumber
 The sun of Winter.
 #### December -  Sharp Winds (C)
 Also known as: TBA.
 The beginning of winter.
 A month spent preparing for long, cold nights and looking back at the gods and their bounties which will soon fade away.
-Gods aligned with this season include: Boreas, Mithra, Sol Invictis
+Gods aligned with this season include: Boreas, Mithra, Sol Invictis, Nephthys
 #### January - Last Rights (L)
 Also known as: TBA.
 A month spent getting your house in order to end the year and begin again.
 A time of beginnings, endings, and structure.
-Gods aligned with this season include: Janus, Demeter
+Gods aligned with this season include: Janus, Demeter, Ilmater
 #### February - Cleansing (N)
 Also known as: Februa.
 Primarily full of last minute spiritual and physical cleaning practices to prepare for the Godless season.
 Gods aligned with this season include: